ashwinma14/todoist-ai-assistant/README.md

 - Supports **reasoning levels**: minimal (labels only), light (labels + explanation), deep (labels + explanation + rationale)
 - Offers **soft matching mode**, suggesting new labels outside your predefined set for later review

-### Smart Daily Focus
+### Smart Daily Focus with GPT-Enhanced Reranker 🚀

 -   Ranks your backlog tasks and selects the most relevant ones for **Today**
 -   Populates a dedicated **Today section** with your top priorities
 -   Takes into account task priority, due date, age, and your preferred labels
+-   Leverages GPT to rerank top candidates with semantic understanding of your context
+-   Produces clear, human-readable explanations for each recommended task
+-   Enforces cost controls, confidence thresholds, and fallbacks for reliability
 -   Mode-aware prioritization (work, personal, weekend, evening) for context-appropriate suggestions
-- **GPT-Enhanced Reranking** with intelligent explanations and cost controls
 -   Supports `--dry-run` so you can preview your Today list before applying

 ### GPT-Enhanced Reranking ✨

 - **Human-readable explanations** for every prioritization decision